 On all fours, hold the spine straight and then bend it to one side, drawing the hips toward the ribs.
 Hold the bend briefly, and then repeat the exercise on the other side.
 Repeat the whole exercise 10–15 times.

-In addition, a person should see their doctor for lower back pain if they also have numbness or tingling in the legs or feet that does not improve with rest and OTC medications.
-If the pain gets worse or does not resolve within a few weeks, the doctor will be able to recommend further tests or treatments.
+A person should also seek help for lower back pain if they also have numbness or tingling in the legs or feet that does not improve with rest and over-the-counter medications.
+If the pain worsens or does not resolve within a few weeks, the doctor will be able to recommend further tests or treatments.

-A pinched nerve in the lower back occurs when the nerve becomes compressed by surrounding tissue or bone.
-This type of nerve pain can radiate through the lower back, buttocks, legs, or feet.
-Sometimes, it also causes burning or tingling.
+A pinched nerve in the lower back occurs when surrounding tissue or bone compress nerve fibers.
+A severe burning pain or tingling may radiate through the lower back, buttocks, legs, or feet.

-Treatment usually involves resting, taking OTC medications to reduce pain and swelling, and doing gentle physical therapy.
-In some cases, doctors may recommend steroids or surgery.
+Treatment options include rest, taking medications to reduce pain and swelling, and physical therapy.
+In some cases, a doctors may recommend steroid injections or surgery.